 If you want to add the orange flavor to a dish, the traditional way to do it is with orange peel or orange zest.
 Orange peel includes the zest, but the zest does not include the peel.
-If you are trying to decide which to use in a particular dish, consider the following orange zest vs. orange peel comparison in another SPICEography Showdown.
+Which should you choose?
+Let’s compare orange peel vs. orange zest so that you can make the right call for your cooking.

 Do orange zest and orange peel differ in flavor?

 The short answer is yes, they do differ.
 The difference is that orange zest consists of no other part of the peel but the brightly colored exterior portion.
 The zest is the outer part of the peel that contains the essential oils responsible for the orange fragrance and flavor.

 You can remove the zest using a specialized tool called a zester, which removes the outer layer of the skin only without digging into the pith below it.
 You can accomplish the same thing by using a sharp knife to slice the zest from the fruit or by using a cheese grater to scrape the zest off.
 Because the zest is the part of the exterior that contains the essential oils, it provides only the bright citrus flavor of orange.

 Orange peel also includes the zest, which means that it can provide the same orange flavor that you get from the zest; however, it also includes the white pith.
 The pith can be bitter.
 Orange zest provides the flavor without any risk of bitterness from the pith.

 Is one better for you than the other?